Michael Steed: Political activity and views

 Steed was a leading member of the "radical" wing of the Liberal Party which in the late-1960s and 1970s found itself at odds with the parliamentary party and then-leader Jeremy Thorpe over a number of issues.
 In particular, Steed and his colleagues felt that "the party must shift attention away from personalities to a wide-ranging debate about ideology, principles and policies".
 He contributed several articles to the radical monthly, New Outlook.
 For a time, he was an elected member of the Liberal Party's national executive.

-Michael Steed has always been an ardent pro-European, and his study of parties and elections soon came to embrace continental as well as UK politics.
+Steed was always an ardent pro-European, and his study of parties and elections soon came to embrace continental as well as UK politics.
 In 1969, he called for a common European currency.

 At the 1971 Liberal Assembly, he successfully moved the major pro-European resolution, noting however that the then-EEC, in which decisions were taken by "a secret cabal", must be made more democratic.
 National sovereignty, he argued, would "die away as a European democracy of widely diffused power was created and exercised at all levels" in "a close political union of the people of Europe".

 Steed consistently called for wide-ranging constitutional reform, including devolution all round, with elected regional governments, a more proportional election system, and the abolition of a Prime Minister's right to dissolve Parliament on a whim.
 This last objective was finally achieved by the Fixed-term Parliaments Act 2011, only for it to be repealed by the Dissolution and Calling of Parliament Act 2022.